-The Canadian venture into building community access to digital resources has resulted in the creation of more than 9000 CAP sites.
+The Canadian venture into building community access to digital resources initially resulted in the creation of more than 9000 CAP sites.
 98% are organized into networks or groupings that share a common interest or purpose and are committed to working together.
 When we visited CAP sites in eastern Canada, we found some struggling individually to deliver material in the French language.
-Some were laying plans to organize for joint action.
+Because of this struggle, some were laying plans to organize for joint action.

 The Western Australia Telecenter Network Support Unit illustrates well what can be done when telecentres are combined in some way so that they share a support system.
 The Support Unit lobbies, seeks funding, develops initiatives, and carries out a variety of other management functions for the 80 members of the Network.
-From Hungary to Brazil we find persuasive arguments for building clusters of cooperating telecenters to expand content-related services such as Tele-agriculture, Tele-business, and Tele-culture which are more affordable when serving multiple members.
+From Hungary to Brazil we find persuasive arguments for fostering clusters or networks of cooperating telecenters to expand content-related services such as Tele-agriculture, Tele-business, and Tele-culture which are more affordable when serving multiple members.